Uniform Regularity for free-boundary navier-stokes equations with surface tension: Introduction

-At this point we have made all the necessary estimates to close the main energy estimate (1.30).
-In particular, the right hand side of the energy estimate is independent of $\varepsilon$, provided the energy remains bounded.
-So, using the preliminary existence result of A.Tani [7] and strong compactness arguments, we get local existence.
+At this point we have made all the necessary estimates to close the main energy estimate (\ref{main est}).
+In particular, the right hand side of the energy estimate is independent of kinematic viscosity $\varepsilon$, provided the energy remains bounded.
+So, using the preliminary existence result of A.Tani \cite{AT} and strong compactness arguments, we get local existence.
 For uniqueness, it is suffice to do $L^2$-estimate for the difference of two solutions and we conclude by Gronwall's inequality.
+For vanishing viscosity limit, we have $L^{2}$ weak convergence from compactness argument.
+Moreover, $L^{2}$ norm convergence is gained by zero order $L^{2}$ energy estimate.
+Finally we have we have strong $L^{2}$ convergence and the unique limit solves free-boundary Euler equation with surface tension.